Pennsylvania Hospital: 18th century

+19th century

 While attending clinics in the Pennsylvania Hospital in November 1869, the first time women students attended the hospital, Anna Lukens and a Miss Brumall led a line of women students out of the hospital grounds amid hisses, jeers, insults, and thrown stones and mud from male students.

 Pennsylvania Hospital gained a reputation as a center of innovation and medical advancement, particularly in the area of maternity.
 It was a teaching hospital from its very beginning, when Bond would lead rounds through what is now the east wing of the main building.
-In its early years it was also known for its particularly advanced and humane facilities for mentally ill patients (at a time when mental illness was very poorly understood and patients were often treated very badly).
+In its early years it was also known for its particularly advanced and humane facilities for mentally ill patients at a time when mental illness was very poorly understood and patients were often treated very badly.
 Care of the mentally ill was removed to West Philadelphia in 1841 with the construction of the Pennsylvania Hospital for the Insane, later known as The Institute of the Pennsylvania Hospital.
 Under superintendent Thomas Story Kirkbride, the hospital developed a treatment philosophy that became the standard for care of the mentally ill in the 19th century.

+20th century

 In 1950, Pennsylvania Hospital was recognized for becoming more highly specialized as it established, in addition to its sophisticated maternity programs, an intensive care unit for neurological patients, a coronary care unit, an orthopaedic institute, a diabetes center, a hospice, specialized units in oncology and urology and broadened surgical programs.

 The hospital has served as a center for treating the war wounded.
-Patients were brought to the hospital for treatment in the Revolutionary War, the American Civil War and the Spanish–American War, and units from the hospital were sent abroad to treat wounded in World War I and in World War II (to the Pacific theater).
+Patients were brought to the hospital for treatment in the Revolutionary War, the American Civil War and the Spanish–American War, and units from the hospital were sent abroad to treat wounded in World War I and in the Pacific theater of World War II.

-The seal of the hospital, chosen by Franklin and Bond, incorporates the story of the Good Samaritan; the phrase "Take Care of Him and I will repay Thee" is used on it.
+The seal of the hospital, chosen by Franklin and Bond, incorporates the biblical story of the Good Samaritan; it includes the sentence "Take Care of Him and I will repay Thee".

+In 1996, Patricia A. Ford established the bloodless medicine program at Pennsylvania Hospital and performed the first successful bloodless stem-cell transplant.

 In 1997, Pennsylvania Hospital's Board of Managers made the decision to merge with the University of Pennsylvania Health System.
 The large health system helps to support the formerly stand-alone hospital with its network of resources.

+21st century

 In 2001, Pennsylvania Hospital celebrated its 250th anniversary.
+The Center for Transfusion-Free Medicine at Pennsylvania Hospital has evolved into a major national bloodless center that treats more than 1300 inpatients per year.

+Reputation

+Pennsylvania Hospital ranks among the top 100 hospitals in the country according to Healthgrades 2024 and 2025 Best Hospitals rankings, placing it in the top 2% nationwide.
+According to US News & World Report Pennsylvania Hospital is ranked 7th among hospitals in the state of Pennsylvania and 3rd among 12 hospitals ranked in the Philadelphia metropolitan area.
+It also achieved a high-performing status across six subspecialties.
+Obstetrics & Gynecology was ranked 45th in the nation among 4,855 hospitals.